alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

-## A huge mistake
+## A HUGE mistake

 ![Profiling In A Loop]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/ThisIsFine.jpg)

-I just realized that I made a huge mistake 😞 I benchmarked and profiled a code in the tight loop:
+I just realized that I made a huge mistake 😞 I benchmarked and profiled a code in the tight loop like this:

 ```csharp
 for (var i = 0; i < 1000000; i++)